psenough/teach_yourself_demoscene_in_14_days/README.md

 Remember that a demoscener can easily wear multiple hats of these different roles.

-You should never be afraid to try out or experiment in an area you don't yet dominate, even if you don't stick with it long you will undoubtedly learn invaluable information on how it works, and this knowledge can help you in other areas in the future.
-So embrace your curiosity, don't be afraid to fail.
-People learn with mistakes and everybody has to start somewhere, so just follow your heart, ignore any prior prejudices, and just explore what you want to explore, be it drawing and modeling, animating, composing, programming or syncing your demo.
-Just give it a try.
+Don't be scared to try out different roles, even if you don't stick with it you will undoubtedly learn invaluable information on how it works.
+This knowledge will help you in the future.

 This does not imply it will be easy to master any of these roles.
 All of them are life-long commitments that take years of practice and exploration to achieve something you could consider great, but we all have to start somewhere, so let's get started!

 By the end of day 2 you should have an idea of what you want to more seriously explore.
 If you have doubts what each role actually entails, i strongly recommend you to google for some beginners tutorials on the different areas.

-We will cover the basics of each role during the next days but the more prior information you have on each one, the better prepared you will be to tackle the challenges ahead!

 ## Day 3 - Basics of Graphics